lukeFalsina/learnDCL/README.md

-You will practice how to use the `DexClassLoader` class by filling in the missing parts in a simple skeleton application, in order to download code from remote location and execute it.
+You will practice how to use the `DexClassLoader` class by filling in the missing parts in a simple skeleton application, in order to download code from a remote location and execute it.

 Note: do **not** read/continue to Phase 2 until you are done with this one!
 No spoilers!

 Here is a walk through on what you are expected to do:

-* Fork this repository from your Github account.
-Why forking and not cloning?
-  You can clone, if you prefer.
-However, by forking you’re helping us to keep track of who is participating to our research project, to better understand how developers like you use DCL.
-If you decide to fork, press the `Fork` button located at the top-right corner of this page; otherwise, if you decide to clone, type these commands in a terminal.
+* Clone this repository on your local machine by typing the following command in a terminal.

 ``` bash
     $ git clone https://github.com/lukeFalsina/learnDCL.git